2013 Infiniti JX Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

 Overall, most test drivers agree that the 2013 Infiniti JX’s high point is its cabin.
 They praise the crossover’s high-end materials and sliding second row, which can be folded for third-row access without having to move an installed child seat.
 Most reviewers also note that the JX is roomy for its class, with lots of first- and second-row space.
-Plus, critics love the JX’s high-tech features, including a new piece of technology called BackUp Collision Intervention, which will automatically apply the brakes and stop the SUV for you if it senses an obstacle in the way.
+Plus, critics love the JX’s high-tech features, including a new piece of technology called BackUp Collision Intervention, which will automatically apply the brakes and stop the SUV for you if it senses an obstacle in your way.

 - "Where the JX35 really excels is technology, especially when it comes to keeping you out of sticky situations - or at least free from visits to the repair shop." -- Road and Track